How Private Credit Is Powering the Middle Market Businesses?

 The Rise of Middle Market Direct Lending

-Over the past decade, direct lending has become a key financing option for middle-market companies.
+Over the past decade, direct lending has become a key financing option for middle market companies.
 These businesses, typically generating annual revenues between $10 million and $1 billion, have increasingly turned to non-bank lenders for capital solutions.
 Traditional banks, often limited by regulatory constraints, are less willing to underwrite the flexible, customized loans these companies require.
 As a result, private lenders and private credit funds have stepped in to offer more tailored and responsive lending solutions that align with the needs of growing businesses.
+For middle market companies, direct lending is not simply an alternative to bank financing—it is often the most reliable path to execution when speed, flexibility, and certainty of close are critical.

 This shift is especially important in the context of middle market transactions, where timely access to capital can drive acquisitions, expansions, and operational improvements.
 Direct lending, a significant component of the private credit market, provides businesses with an opportunity to secure structured debt without giving up equity.
 It also supports mid-market finance by offering competitive terms, simpler underwriting, and strong lender relationships.

-Key reasons behind the rise of direct lending in the middle market businesses:
+Key strategic drivers behind the rise of direct lending in the middle market include:

 • Customized financing solutions: Each business has unique needs.
 Direct lending allows for tailored loan agreements that better match a company’s cash flow, growth plans, or acquisition goals.